 Jones v.
-Sterling Infosytems, Inc. is a class action lawsuit against Sterling Infosystems, Inc. (“Sterling”), one of the nation’s largest background screening companies.
-The suit charges Sterling with systemic violations of federal and state laws governing the background screening process.
-The lead plaintiff is Kevin A. Jones, a Manhattan resident who was offered a job as doorman/porter by Sterling’s client, Halstead Management Company, LLC (“Halstead”).
+Sterling Infosystems, Inc. was a class action lawsuit against Sterling Infosystems, Inc. (“Sterling”), one of the nation’s largest background screening companies.
+The suit charged Sterling with systemic violations of federal and state laws governing the background screening process.
+The lead plaintiff was Kevin A. Jones, a Manhattan resident who was offered a job as doorman/porter by Sterling’s client, Halstead Management Company, LLC (“Halstead”).
 Kevin A. Jones has no criminal conviction history, but a background check performed by Sterling mixed him up with a Kevin M. Jones, who had several criminal convictions according to a Sterling background report.
 Halstead revoked Mr. Jones’ offer after receiving the Sterling report.
 On May 1, 2014, LAC and its co-counsel, Francis & Mailman P.C., filed a class action complaint against Sterling in the U.S. District Court for the Southern District of New York.

 LAC Attorneys: Monica Welby and Sally Friedman

 LAC Co-Counsel and Lead Counsel: Francis & Mailman, P.C.

 Significant Court Documents:

 May 1, 2014 – Class Action Complaint – PDF